agentrickard/domain/domain_alias/README.txt

 If your server is not configured to handle all of the above DNS requests, you may get a server error when you click on a link.

-NOTE: that this only works with the * wildcard, and assumes that the * reprsents an entire node of the host string.
+NOTE: that this only works with the * wildcard, and assumes that the * represents an entire node of the host string.

 WARNING: The Domain Alias Switcher block should not be used as a navigation tool